top of page

 • preventing relapse

-Because eating disorders are not just a psychological issue and also significantly impact your physical and nutritional health, I will often recommend involving your GP and a non-diet dietitian to supplement our work together.
+Because eating disorders are not just a psychological issue and can also significantly impact your physical and nutritional health, I will often recommend involving your GP and a non-diet dietitian to supplement our work together.

 Check out my recommended resources for eating disorders and body image